julysfire/MSFS2020-eglm-treefix/README.md

 Discord: julysfire#9465        MSFS2020: blackflame0729

 ##### Description
 Fixes all the trees spawning in the airfield in MSFS 2020.
-Per satellite imgary imagery, there should not be any trees on the airfield.
+Per satellite imagery, there should not be any trees on the airfield.
 This lightweight addon removes the trees.

 #### ---Installation Instructions---
 1. Download the .zip file from Releases (or zip file here)